 Both these conditions require clinical diagnosis, lab tests or imaging, and are treatable by medical professionals.
 Most treatment plans include adequate rest, mild physical therapy and pain relievers.
 Our orthopedic surgeons are proficient not only in arthroscopic procedures but also in rehabilitation techniques.

-At Physican Partners of America, our daily goal is to enrich your lifestyle and ensure better standards of living through excellent healthcare and compassion.
-You can avail our online services here, or can directly talk to our consulting doctors at ___.
+At Physician Partners of America, our daily goal is to enrich your lifestyle and ensure better standards of living through excellent healthcare and compassion.
+You can avail our online services here, or can directly talk to our consulting doctors.